neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 *For running the code for DM check*
 Steps overview:
 1. Install the necessary python packages (pip3 install oauth2)
-2. Go to folder 'docker' and run the script for fetching DM relationship.
-Command is below python3 user_friendship.py

-Things must to be done before step-2
-A. Go to folder docker
+2. Below are the steps for providing twitter auth
-B. Set following environment variable (Needed for twitter authentication).
+Set following environment variable (Needed for twitter authentication).
 Below example is for Linux and Macbook

 export TWITTER_CONSUMER_KEY=<Consumer key>
 export TWITTER_CONSUMER_SECRET=<Consumer Secret>
 export TWITTER_USER_KEY=<User key>
 export TWITTER_USER_SECRET=<User Secret>

-C. Edit the input file(twitter-neo4j/docker/data/twitter_all_users_name.json) and add list of users for which DM check is needed
+3. Below are the steps for providing the input data (users for DM) Edit the input file(twitter-neo4j/docker/data/twitter_all_users_name.json) and add list of users for which DM check is needed

 Add user info in following JSON format.